-The ride down the river for Smylie and I was really all day and night.
-We had very little control over the equipment raft it was twice as heavy as we wereSometimes it was in front of us and sometimes behind.
+The ride down the river for Smylie and I was really wild—and continued all day and night.
+We had very little control over the equipment raft since it was twice as heavy as we were.
+Sometimes it was in front of us and sometimes behind.
 There were places where the river had carved a path in underneath the permafrost.
-The permafrost was sticking out like a giant roof about over our headsrees growing out of soil.
+The permafrost was sticking out like a giant roof about six metres over our heads, with trees growing out of its frozen soil.
 We were beneath it in the rapids, flying by the driftwood, the rocks and everything else.
 At times, the raft would brush up against the bank under a huge overhang.
 As you can imagine, we were very happy when we finally saw the pylons of the old bridge on the Alaska Highway in the distance.

-At the very last minute, within sight of the Alaska Highway, Smylie and I noticed one large snag sticking up out of the river. dinghy past it, but the raft hooked on behind it and no matter what we did, we couldn’t it loose.
+At the very last minute, within sight of the Alaska Highway, Smylie and I noticed one large snag sticking up out of the river.
+Somehow we navigated the dinghy past it, but the raft hooked on behind it and no matter what we did, we couldn’t pry it loose.
 There was too much water pressure.
-After trying for a long time, we cut dinghy loose.
-We a few times to carry the dinghy back above the raft, get in, ride it up against the thing and see if we could get loose but there was no way.
-Finally we gave up and drifted down to the highway.
+After trying for a long time, we cut the dinghy loose.
+We attempted a few times to carry the dinghy back above the raft, get in the water, ride it up against the thing and see if we could get the raft loose, but there was no way.
+Finally, we gave up and drifted down to the highway.
 The equipment raft remained hooked on that snag in the middle of the river.

-We crawled out on the highway and laid there for a while.
-I didn’t even have boots or a jacket because everything was on the equipment raft
+We crawled out onto the highway and laid there for a while.
+I didn’t even have boots or a jacket because everything was on the equipment raft.

 Some tourists came by and stopped.
-We were extremely hungry, not having eaten anything since the start of our raft trip and having lived on mainly rice for .
+We were extremely hungry, not having eaten anything since the start of our raft trip and having lived on mainly rice for the three weeks before that.
 So we asked them if they could they give us something to eat.
 The lady offered to make us ham sandwiches.
-Sheproceeded fumble and search around while we stood there desperately waiting.
+She placed the ham on the buttered bread, but then proceeded to fumble and search around for what seemed like a very long time while we stood there desperately waiting.

-I asked, “Lady, what you looking for?”
+Eventually, I asked, “Lady, what are you looking for?”

-She said “he mustard.
-I cat find the mustard”
+She said “The mustard.
+I can’t find the mustard.”

 In my head, I was screaming, “I don’t need any fucking mustard.
 I’m starving here.
-Just give me the fucking sandwich”
+Just give me the fucking sandwich.”

 Of course, after I wolfed it down, I turned to the woman and politely said, “Thank you very much, ma’am.
 That was the best tasting sandwich ever.”

-e lunch a car came from the opposite direction carrying the other four guys.
-The night before, they had kept walking, eager to get back to civilization, and had arrived at the Alaska Highway at about 2 They found a gas station and a restaurant on the highway nearby, but it was closed.
-Starving, they woke up the two old caretakers of the place who could give them any restaurant food but offered to sell them snacks chocolate bars and potato chips from the store.
+Soon after we ate our lunch, a car came from the opposite direction carrying the other four guys.
+The night before, they had kept walking, eager to get back to civilization, and had arrived at the Alaska Highway at about 2 o’clock in the morning.
+They found a gas station and a restaurant on the highway nearby, but it was closed.
+Starving, they woke up the two old caretakers of the place who couldn’t give them any restaurant food but offered to sell them snacks such as chocolate bars and potato chips from the store.
 Within a couple hours, the guys had eaten eighty dollars worth of snacks, at a time when chocolate bars cost a nickel.